IvanRF/MassiveFileRenamer/README.md

 Requirements: JRE 6 or higher.

 ## Download ##
-You can [download](MassiveFileRenamer.zip?raw=true) the zip file containing only the required files to run the application.
+You can [download the latest release](../../releases/latest).
+The zip file contains only the required files to run the application.

 ## Contributions ##
 You can contribuite with translations :)<br/>